So you’ve discovered Anki, believed that it will help you reduce your study time, and help you remember anything you want.

 Principles rarely, if at all, change — even in different situations.
 Tactics often do.

-If someone’s offering you a “new” way to learn, it’s one of these two things:
+If someone’s offering you an entirely “new” way to learn, or some kind of “new discovery” then it’s one of these two things:

 - It’s a small-time tactic based on old principles and models, but with a different name; or